Dirt, Gravel and Low Volume Roads

 - The County Conservation District Directors discuss and vote on applications in an open public meeting.
 They may request changes, reject, approve or approve with alteration each grant application.

-- Once awarded a grant, a simple one-page contract with a signature sheet is prepared.
-The contract amount has numerous attachment including:
+- Once awarded a grant, a simple two-page contract with requested amount and a signature sheet is prepared.
+The contract attachments include:

 - Once the contract is signed, the applicant may request a partial up-front payment.
 This provision is intended to cover the cost of materials or any advance expenditures to expedite the project.

-- Work can commence anytime after the contract is signed.
+- Work can commence any time after the contract is signed and the Conservation District is notified.
 Work completed before the contract is signed cannot be paid for under the contract.

-- Contracts can be amended by describing the agreed upon changes, attaching them to the one page standard amendment language and having all parties sign.
+- Contracts can be amended by listing the agreed upon changes on the standard Amendment Agreement and having all parties sign.

-- If third party contractors are to be employed on the project, contracts with them must include the full Conservation District/ Applicant Contract including attachments.
+- If third party contractors are to be employed on the project, contracts with them must include the full Conservation District/Applicant Contract including attachments.
+Find current bid documents HERE.

 For more information please visit the Center for Dirt & Gravel Road Studies.